2017 Government Contact Centre Summit Highlights

 There were a couple of great panel discussions during day one with the first one featuring Andrew Agnew, Amanda Rice and Trevor Bale focussing on a range of topics including Leaderships skills, Change Management and KPI metrics.

-The panel members all represented different sizes centres (which was a great idea!) and as I was facilitating the discussion I don’t have a heap of notes to go off (and getting old I have the memory of a sieve!) but my key takeaways from the discussions were:
+The panel members all represented different sizes centres (which was a great idea!) and as I was facilitating the discussion I don’t have a heap of notes to go off (and I’m getting old so have the memory of a sieve!) but my key takeaways from the discussions were:

 - There is no one size fits all approach in contact centres.
 They are all different, have different personalities and require different approaches.